leqianyam/CarDashboard/README.md

-🚗 Car Sales Dashboard (Power BI)
+***🚗 Car Sales Dashboard (Power BI)***
-This interactive Power BI report showcases car sales across three unique models, each represented on a separate tab with its own background image.
+This interactive Power BI dashboard visualizes car sales across three different models — each with its own dedicated tab and themed background.

-🔧 Features (available on all tabs)
+***🧭 Key Features (applies to all tabs):***
-🎛️ Filter Menu

-Top-left button (Ctrl + Click) opens a filter panel
+🎛️ Filter Menu: Click the top-left button (Ctrl + Click) to open a side filter panel with:

-Includes filters for:

-Region
+-Region

-Shipping Mode
+-Shipping Mode

-Car Sellers
+-Car Sellers

-Use Ctrl + Click again to close the panel
+Use Ctrl + Click again to close it.

-📅 Date Filter

-Top-center slicer to filter data by year
+📅 Date Filter: A top-centered slicer lets you filter data by Year.

-↔️ Navigation Arrows

-Left and right arrows (Ctrl + Click) allow navigation between car model tabs
+⬅️➡️ Navigation Arrows: Switch between tabs using the left/right arrows (Ctrl + Click).